In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 Some collaborators: Samuel Herrmann (Full Professor at Burgundy University, France), Hong Duong (Assistant Professor at University

-of Birmingham, United Kingdom), Bartłomiej Dyda (Assistant Professor at Uniwersytet Wroclawski, Poland), Pierre Del Moral (Senior Researcher INRIA, France), Aline Kurtzmann (Associate Professor at Lorraine University, France), Olivier Alata (Full Professor at Jean Monnet University, France), Gonçalo dos Reis (Lecturer at University of Edinburgh, United Kingdom), Jean-François Jabir (Assistant Professor at Higher School of Economics, Russia), Mario Maurelli (Assistant Professor at Pisa, Italy), Yulong Lu (Assistant Professor at University of Massachusetts Amherst, USA), David Ruiz Baños (Assistant Professor at Oslo, Norway), Paul-Eric Chaudru de Raynal (Associate Professor at Nantes, France), Pierre Monmarché (Associate Professor at Sorbonne University, France), Milica Tomašević (CNRS junior researcher, France)...
+of Birmingham, United Kingdom), Bartłomiej Dyda (Assistant Professor at Uniwersytet Wroclawski, Poland), Pierre Del Moral (Senior Researcher INRIA, France), Aline Kurtzmann (Associate Professor at Lorraine University, France), Olivier Alata (Full Professor at Jean Monnet University, France), Gonçalo Dos Reis (Lecturer at University of Edinburgh, United Kingdom), Jean-François Jabir (Assistant Professor at Higher School of Economics, Russia), Mario Maurelli (Assistant Professor at Pisa, Italy), David Ruiz Baños (Assistant Professor at Oslo, Norway), Paul-Éric Chaudru de Raynal (Associate Professor at Nantes, France), Pierre Monmarché (Associate Professor at Sorbonne University, France), Milica Tomašević (CNRS junior researcher, France)...

 Some visits outside France:.